WHAT IS GIANT PAPILLARY CONJUNCTIVITIS?

 Stage 1: Pre-Clinical

-The patient has begun to feel discomfort when wearing contacts, but there is no obvious buildup of deposits of the contact lenses.
-There is a mild increase in the amount of mucus present in the morning and mild itching when lenses are removed.
+The patient has begun to feel discomfort when wearing contacts, but there is no obvious buildup of deposits on the contact lenses.
+There is a mild increase in the amount of mucus present in the morning, and mild itching occurs when lenses are removed.

 Stage 2: Early Clinical

-Now a light coating of material has been deposited on the lens and enlarged papillae are forming.
+A light coating of material has been deposited on the lens and enlarged papillae are forming.
 Additionally, small amounts of mucus are present over the papillae.
-Mild redness of the eyes occurs and there is an increase in the amount of mucus present on awakening.
-Itching on removal of lens becomes more severe and the wearer is much more aware of the lens late in the day.
+Mild redness of the eyes occurs, and there is an increase in the amount of mucus present on awakening.
+Itching on the removal of the lens becomes more severe, and the wearer is much more aware of the lens late in the day.

 Stage 3: Moderate